Emergency alert test on iPhone: Everything you need to know - 9to5Mac

 Can you opt out of the emergency alert national test?

-While iOS offers an option in the Settings app to enable or disable government alerts, tomorrow’s alert will override that setting.
+While iOS offers an option in the Settings app to enable or disable government alerts, today’s alert will override that setting.

 “Recent models of mobile phones may include a setting to opt out of tests and alerts.
 None of those settings will affect the 2023 national test.
 If your mobile phone is on and receiving service from a participating wireless provider, you should receive the national test,” FEMA says.